 How To Give A Puppy Pumpkin For Diarrhea

 Puppies chew on slippers, knock over lamps while racing in the living room, and have potty training accidents all over the house.
-But the worst mess is probably diarrhea, not only because it's a huge nightmare to clean up but also because this gastrointestinal condition means your pup is in distress.
-Luckily, when it comes to treating some of these cases, diarrhea medicine for dogs can actually be found right in your pantry.
+But the worst mess is probably diarrhea — not only because it's a huge nightmare to clean up but also because this gastrointestinal condition means your pup is in distress.
+Luckily, there's not always a need to head to the emergency room, because diarrhea medicine for dogs can actually be found right in your pantry.
 When used as directed (always check with your pet's vet), pumpkin dog food is known to ease a case of diarrhea.

 Before switching up the food you give your young dog, it's best to talk with your veterinarian, especially if you're faced with diarrhea that's profuse or tinged with blood.
 The reason is because diarrhea may be an indicator of serious sickness or disease.
 It's more likely that your pup simply ate something that didn't agree with him, or he could be suffering from an upset tummy, which is often just a mild illness and treatable with a home remedy, like pumpkin dog food.